ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 ---
-title: Optimising OVHcloud Object Storage Performance
+title: Object Storage - Optimising Performance
-excerpt: This guide walks you through various methods to optimise the performance of your OVHcloud Object Storage buckets, including using byte range fetches and multipart uploads.
+excerpt: This guide walks you through various methods to optimise the performance of your OVHcloud Object Storage buckets, including using byte range fetches and multipart uploads
-updated: 2024-03-26
+updated: 2024-03-27
 ---

-## Introduction
+## Objective

 There are several ways to optimise the performance of your buckets on OVHcloud Object Storage.
 The following guide will walk you through the different optimization methods.